stacks-network/docs/src/pages/stacks-wallet/security.md

 Stacks Wallet software.
 A **Secret Recovery Code** gives you access to your Blockstack identity.
 You need to use the strictest security available to you for both of these keys.

-The CrtypoCurrency Security Standard publishes [guidelines for key storage](https://cryptoconsortium.github.io/CCSS/Details/#1.03).
+The Cryptocurrency Security Standard publishes [guidelines for key storage](https://cryptoconsortium.github.io/CCSS/Details/#1.03).
 These guidelines are presented from least (Level I) to most secure (Level III).
 We recommend you store your keys with at least
 Level II security.
 This level states that you should: